 Although in many cases employment or paid work offers effective protection against poverty, employed persons can also be affected by poverty.
 The cause of poverty despite employment can be analysed in greater depth by observing the poverty rates by socio-occupational variables.

 In 2019, in Switzerland, the poverty rate of employed persons was 4%.
-Persons with a migration background from the first generation had a higher rate than those without a migration background (6.5% compared with 3%).
-The poverty rate among employed persons from the second or subsequent generations is close to that of the population without a migration background.
+Persons with a migration background from the first generation had a higher rate than those without a migration background (less than 7% compared with 3%).
+The poverty rate among employed persons from the second or subsequent generations is close to that of the population without a migration background (2%).

 Between 2014 and 2019, the poverty rate of employed people has not changed significantly in the population without migration background.
-In the population with a migration background of the first generation arrival, it was still 4% in 2014 and has hovered around 6% since 2015.
-In the population of the second or higher generation of arrival, the values showed a decrease between 2014 and 2016, to trend back to values around 2% and 3%.
-In sum, the population from the first and second generation with a migration background show divergent values on this indicator, with the gaps tending to widen in recent years.
+In the population with a migration background of the first generation, it has increased from 2.5 percentage points since 2014.
+In the population of the second or higher generation, the values showed a decrease between 2014 and 2016, to trend back to values around 2% and 3%.
+In sum, in 2019 the gaps between the first and second or subsequent generations are higher than the gaps in 2014.

 In most major regions, the poverty rate of employed persons with a migration background shows no statistically significant difference with those without a migration background.
-In 2019 in the Lake Geneva region , this rate is significantly higher among employed persons with a migration background than among those without one.
-In Eastern Switzerland the opposite is true.
-Note, however, that the values fluctuate considerably over time.
+In 2019, in the Lake Geneva region, this rate is significantly higher among employed persons with a migration background than among those without one.
+In Eastern Switzerland, the opposite is true.

 In western societies, paid work is considered the best way to reduce the risk of being affected by poverty.
 The poverty rate of the employed population indicates the proportion of the population who, despite working, is affected by poverty.